 A domain is the identification string that is used to name a location on the Internet.
 For example, our domain is dashlane.com.
 A subdomain is a domain that is part of a larger domain.
 Its name will be added before the main domain name.
 For example, you are currently reading a page which is located on our subdomain support.dashlane.com.

 Dashlane allows you to assign passwords to specific subdomains and make sure they are kept separate, for instance if you have different accounts on bugzilla.mozilla.com and addons.mozilla.com.

 How to set up subdomains in Dashlane

-You can configure Dashlane to promote you to choose from all your saved credentials that share a domain on all connected subdomains.
-For instance, if you have a saved credential for user.dashlane.com and for support.dashlane.com, by default Dashlane will prompt you for both of these when you sign-in to user.dashlane.com.
+You can configure Dashlane to use the right credential among all of your credentials that share the same domain.
+For instance, if you have saved a credential for user.dashlane.com and for support.dashlane.com, by default Dashlane will propose both of these when you sign in to user.dashlane.com.
 Activating the following setup will insure that Dashlane only prompts the right credential on the right subdomain:

-- Make sure the website address field is correct and contains a subdomain
+- Make sure the website address field is correct and contains the subdomain

-Note: Dashlane only supports one subdomain - for example, support.dashlane.com is only one subdomain.
-For now, two or more subdomains (such as user.support.dashlane.com) are not supported.
+Note: Also, note that Dashlane currently only supports one level of subdomain.
+For example, support.dashlane.com is only one level of subdomain.
+For now, two or more levels of subdomains, such as user.support.dashlane.com, are not supported.